Skip to main content

 LEP (limited English proficient) students whose language proficiency is between Levels 1-4, according to assessment results, are receiving 30 minutes to one hour of daily English language development instruction.
 Hampton-Brown/National Geographic ESL materials provide the primary foundation for our language acquisition instruction.

 In 2012, NACS added an ENL class to its high school offerings.
-This for credit class, allows LEP students at Levels 1,2 3&4 to learn English as a foreign language from a certified teacher.
+This credited class allows LEP students at Levels 1,2 3 & 4 to learn English as a foreign language from a certified teacher.
 Currently, 3 sections are offered.
-ALL high school ELL students may also receive additional support from a highly qualified para-professional throughout the school day.
+ALL high school ELL students may also receive additional support from a highly qualified paraprofessional throughout the school day.

 Northwest Allen County Schools is fortunate to have 16 dedicated assistants/teachers providing individual or small group ELL services.
 ESL staff members receive monthly ELL training and guidance.
 Once a student has qualified for support services, a team consisting of the classroom teacher, counselor, and ESL staff members meet to create an ILP (individualized learning plan) that guides both classroom instruction and support services.
 NACS ELL support staff members provide caring and meaningful support for ELL students throughout their academic careers.
 Many ELL staff and students participate in ELL Summer Camp offered during the summer break.
 These themed summer opportunities offer relaxed settings for students to continue development of English language skills.